 It was after sex – when our bodies had given in to relaxation, one naked leg tossed carelessly across his muscled thigh.
 My head rested upon his broad chest, and I held his flaccid cock in my hand as if I were waiting for it to rise again.
 It was in one of those moments when lovers felt lost among the stars, and the early morning was so still I could dance to the rhythm of his breathing.

-“Are we still going away for the weekend?”
+“Are we still getting together this weekend?”
 I asked, my voice soft against his heartbeats.

 He kissed me on the forehead and squeezed me to him.
 “It doesn't look good.
 There are things going on with the ex wives,"